bottledcode/RFC/drafts/template.md

 ## Proposed PHP Version(s)

 List the proposed PHP versions that the feature will be included in.
-Use relative versions such as "next PHP 8.x" or "next PHP 8.x.y".
+Use relative versions such as “next PHP 8.x” or “next PHP 8.x.y”.

 ## RFC Impact